 Cellular and Integrative Physiology

-Goal: To make Total Internal Reflection Fluorescence (TIRF) microscopy and imaging available to the Department of Cellular and Integrative Physiology, the Graduate School of Biomedical Sciences, and the UT Health community.
+Goal: To make Total Internal Reflection Fluorescence (TIRF) microscopy and imaging available to the Department of Cell and Integrative Physiology, the Graduate School of Biomedical Sciences, and the UT Health Science Center community.

 What is TIRF Microscopy?